 Google Analytics and Google Data Studio Search Queries Reports

 Finally, our beloved Google Analytics and Google Data Studio show Google Ads search queries once connected to a Google Ads account.
 These can be especially helpful for marrying search terms with on-site engagement and conversion metrics.
 These might be the easiest and most familiar methods for marketers that use Google Analytics and Google Ads regularly.

 Although you can see search terms' impact on your website's performance, there are no ways to push changes (keyword additions or exclusions) back in to Google Ads from Google Analytics or Data Studio.

 So you can get the data.
 Now what?

 Now you can monitor your search terms (what's left of them) more easily and add or exclude keywords from your campaign to improve performance.
 Spend less money on search terms that don't convert and build out better campaigns and ad groups for search terms that drive bottom line results.

 There's so much value to this data and it's a shame Google is removing some of it.
 But you don't need to be a programmer to unlock the full power of this data and put it to work in your account.

 Need more help?
-Request a free Google Ads scorecard and we’ll help you identify wasted spend and find ways to improve your ROI from Google Ads.
+Request a quote and we’ll help you identify wasted spend and find ways to improve your ROI from Google Ads.